 From flats to houses to HMOs, there are a wide range of types of property available.

-Buy ensuring your portfolio contains a good mixture of property types, you’ll protect yourself from any changes in regulations or popularity of a type of property.
+Buy ensuring your portfolio contains a good mixture of different types, you’ll protect yourself from any changes in regulations or popularity in any one kind.

 For example, the rules for HMO properties regularly change.
 If your property is entirely HMOs then that can cause major headaches.

-However, if you don’t have any HMO properties then you may be missing out on the substantial rewards they can bring in terms of income.
+However, if you don’t have any HMO’s then you may be missing out on the substantial rewards they can bring in terms of income.

-A healthy portfolio will have a balanced range of property types.
+A healthy portfolio will have a balanced mix of investments.

 6) Buy To let AND Buy To Sell